 The value and income from the fund's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise.
-There is no guarantee that the fund will achieve its objective and you may get back less than you originally invested
+There is no guarantee that the fund will achieve its objective and you may get back less than you originally invested.

-The fund invests in other funds, which are subject to the risks associated with the type of assets held in those funds.
 Investments in bonds are affected by interest rates, inflation and credit ratings.
 It is possible that bond issuers will not pay interest or return the capital.
 All of these events can reduce the value of bonds held by the fund.